ahmedmagds/WhatsGNU/README.md

 * Metadata distribution bar plot of proteins.
 * Histogram of the GNU scores of all proteins in a genome.
 * Volcano plot showing proteins with a lower average GNU score in one group (case) compared to the other (control).
 The x-axis is the delta average GNU score (Average_GNU_score_case – Average_GNU_score_control) in the ortholog group.
 Lower average GNU score in cases will have a negative value on the x-axis (red dots) while lower average GNU score in the control group will have positive value on the x-axis (green dots).
 The y-axis could be drawn as a -log10(P value) from Mann–Whitney-Wilcoxon test.
 In this case, lower average GNU score in one group (upper left for case or upper right for control) would be of interest as shown by a significant P value (-log10( P value) > 1.3).
 The y-axis can also be the average OVRI in the case group for negative values on the x-axis or average OVRI in the control group for positive values on the x-axis.

+6. ### WhatsGNU_main_hashes.py
+This script is compatible only with the hashed versions of the databases.
+Each hashed database comes with a CSV file that is necessary to be able to run this script.
+The corresponding CSV for each hashed database can be found in the respective gzipped tarball.
+Functions available in this version of the script include generating a basic WhatsGNU report (see below for formatting of report), creating a file of each protein with all associated ids from the database (*-i*) and creating a file with the top genomes (*-t/-tn*).
+With this script, you **cannot** run blastp on the proteins with GNU score of zero (i.e. *-b, --blastp* option is not available with this script) at this time.

 ## Usage for WhatsGNU_db_download.py
 ### Input